 - Moderately priced

-Some machines that deliver the same benefits cost a lot more than the Maxi Climber, which is very good value for money.
+Some machines that deliver the same benefits cost a lot more than the Maxi Climber, which is great value for money.

 - Short workouts